Kernel

 Disclaimer:

 This guide is not for the faint of heart!
-It assumes that you have an idea of what a statically linked kernel is and know how to build it for your hardware in some source-based distro.
+It assumes that you have some idea of what a statically linked kernel is, and how to build one for your hardware in a source-based distribution.

-Also you can use any suitable kernel for your hardware, with:
+Also you can use any suitable kernel for your hardware that:

-This guide implies ix package manager in your PATH:
+This guide assumes that the IX package manager is in your PATH:

 ix# export PATH=/mnt/ix/home/ix/ix:${PATH} # assumes we are in stal/IX installer, before reboot